mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;any string&gt; (default: value of `${MACHINE}`)

-A string that defines the type of device this image will be installed on.
+A string that defines the type of the target device for this image.
 This variable is only relevant when building a complete partitioned image (any suffix ending in `img`).
-Once a device is flashed with this, it will not change, even if the device is updated.
+Once flashed with this image, the device type will persist across subsequent updates.

 #### `MENDER_DEVICE_TYPES_COMPATIBLE`